 - Carménère has become, for many people, the emblematic grape for Chile.
 I want to show this variety in different styles, so I made this Carmenere with no oak.
 It is fresh and lighter, and hopefully will appeal to lots of Angels.

-- Naked Wines has supported us, first by trusting in our abilities as winemakers and secondly by providing the money we needed to get our hands on the best grapes and French oak barrels.
+- Naked wines has supported me, first by trusting in my abilities as a winemaker and secondly by providing the money that was needed to get my hands on the very best grapes.

 Since Angels rescued Jean-Pascal’s business back in the day, he’s been paying you back with this elegant top-shelf Cab.
 Made from the finest grapes in Chile’s Cabernet paradise, the Maule Valley.

 Think pricey Bordeaux, without the pricey price tag.
 Creamy and elegant, with waves of black fruit.
 And enough complex flavours to fill an antique shop.